The Betoota Advocate: Growth in popularity

 The Betoota Advocate has grown to be Australia's most popular satirical news site, garnering a larger readership within Australia than popular U.S. satire site The Onion and Australian site The Shovel.
 It places an emphasis on highlighting Australian youth culture and lampooning contemporary issues in a sarcastic manner, including through the use of slang and colloquialisms.
-Its growing readership base is driven largely via its presence on Facebook, where it boasts over 780,000 followers.
+Its growing readership base is driven largely via its presence on Facebook, where it boasts over 847,000 followers.
 The popularity and consequential virality of its posts is described by the pair as being a result of their ability to scan through the news and put their spin on the topics of the moment, with Single suggesting that the site seeks to "make the line between what's real and what's not even blurrier".

 Alongside its ordinary satirical posts, the website has also run video interviews with high-profile politicians, including former Prime Minister Malcolm Turnbull and then Deputy Prime Minister Barnaby Joyce, with Hamilton and Single taking on their alter-egos, Overell and Parker, in both.
 In 2016, the pair were involved in a controversial television ad for politician Bob Katter's re-election campaign, in which they appeared in character.

 Business model

 The Betoota Advocate is funded via advertising revenue and sponsored brand placements within articles.
-Through their PR firm Three Rivers, the trio work with brands that wish to be mentioned in articles but do not want to be formally associated with the controversial publication.
+Through their PR firm, the trio work with brands that wish to be mentioned in articles but do not want to be formally associated with the controversial publication.
 In May 2017, the site moved into branded content when it released an advertisement via its Facebook page in which characters Overell and Parker endorse superannuation company Grow Super.
 In August 2017, it launched a similar campaign for Virgin Mobile.

 Products making use of the Betoota brand have also been launched.
 In October 2016, the site published a book, The Betoota Advocate Round-Up, consisting of a compilation of articles sourced from the website.
 In January 2017, the site teamed up with Sydney brewery Yulli's Brews to launch a branded line of beer, Betoota Bitter, to be made available at a number of pubs throughout Australia.
 The site aims to expand the beer's availability into regional towns that share an affinity with the broader Betoota Advocate brand.
 In September 2017, the beer was made available for purchase online in an effort to diversify the website's revenue streams.

 Television

-In November 2021, it was announced Warner Bros.
-International Television Production (WBITP) has partnered with The Betoota Advocate to produce a slate of premium, unscripted television productions for domestic and international markets.
+In November 2021, it was announced that Warner Bros.
+International Television Production (WBITP) had partnered with The Betoota Advocate to produce a slate of premium, unscripted television productions for domestic and international markets.
+In March 2023, streaming service Paramount+ announced that it would air The Betoota Advocate Presents, a satirical comedy documentary series that investigates modern Australian controversies, which premiered on 14 June 2023.